 The Ayotzinapa Case

 On the night of 26-27 September 2014, students from the Rural Normal School of Ayotzinapa were attacked in the town of Iguala, Guerrero, by local police in collusion with criminal organisations.
 Numerous other branches of the Mexican security apparatus either participated in or witnessed the events, including state and federal police and the military.
-Six people were murdered – including three students – forty wounded, and 43 students were forcibly disappeared.
+Six people were murdered, including three students.
+Forty more were wounded, and forty-three students were forcibly disappeared.

-The whereabouts of the students remains unknown, and their status as ‘disappeared’ persists to this day.
-Instead of attempting to solve this historic crime, the Mexican state has failed the victims, and the rest of Mexican society, by constructing a fraudulent and inconsistent narrative of the events of that night.
+The whereabouts of the disappeared students remains unknown, and their status as ‘disappeared’ persists to this day.
+Instead of attempting to solve this historic crime, the Mexican state has failed the victims, and the rest of Mexican society, by constructing a fraudulent and inconsistent narrative of that night’s events.

-The data on which the platform is based draws from publicly available investigations, videos, media stories, photographs and phone logs.
-We transposed the accounts presented across these sources into thousands of data points, each of which has been located in space and time and plotted within the platform in order to map the incidents and the complex relationships between them.
-This demonstrates, in a clear graphic and cartographic form, the level of collusion and coordination between state agencies and organised crime throughout the night.
+The data on which the platform is based draws from publicly-available investigations, videos, media stories, photographs and phone logs.
+We transposed the accounts presented across these sources into thousands of data points, each of which has been located in space and time and plotted within the platform in order to map incidents throughout the night, and the complex relationships between them.
+This demonstrates, in a clear graphic and cartographic form, the scale of collusion and coordination between state agencies and organised crime throughout the night.

-The project thus reveals a cartography of violence spanning from the street corner level to the entire state of Guerrero.
+In this way, the project reveals a cartography of violence spanning from the street corner level to the entire state of Guerrero.
 It describes an act of violence that is no longer a singular event but a prolonged act, which persists to this day in the continued absence of the 43 students.